 Eclipse chaser plans for the next three total eclipses

 Dissemination: Results presented at the Nordic Eclipse Conference in March 2014 in the Faroe Islands.

 In early 2014, I undertook a brief survey of eclipse chasers to explore what their plans were for the next three total solar eclipses – 2015, 2016, and 2017.
 The response rate was quite low at 10%, so these results are not generalizable.

 For those who did respond, this survey indicated that 60% were definitely planning to travel to the 2015 total eclipse in the Arctic region; 41% to the 2016 eclipse in Indonesia, and a whopping 94% to the U.S. eclipse in 2017.
 The main barriers for deciding not to travel were weather and cost.

 Exploring the sense of connectedness during totality

 Immediately after the 2016 total eclipse, I ran a post-eclipse workshop at the Sulawesi Eclipse Festival in Palu, Indonesia.
-In this workshop, everyone shared our personal experiences of the wonderfully clear and emotive total eclipse.
-There were tears, there were thanks, there was a great feeling of being at one in the world.
+In this workshop, we shared our personal experiences of the wonderfully clear and emotive total eclipse.
+There were tears, there was gratitude, there was a great feeling of being at one in the world.
 It was pretty special.